ICE³: Modelling the global multi-century evolution of glacier ICE in 3D

 Glaciers are key contributors to sea-level rise and are critical water resources that supply fresh water to hundreds of millions of people around the world.
 It is therefore of paramount importance to accurately simulate the future evolution of these precious ice bodies.

-Current Challenges in Glacier Modelling
+Challenges in Current Modelling

 Despite recent progress in modelling the global evolution of glaciers, existing simulations suffer from vast uncertainties related to: